lingualdev/lingualdev.github.io/content/blog/validating-react-intl-applications/index.md

 "message.greeting": "Hallo {user}, heute ist {today, date, medium} und morgen ist {tomorrow, date, medium}.",
 ```

-In the above example the target translation `de.json` contains two dates as compared to the source `en.json` file, which indicates that the source and target translations are out of sync.
+In the above example the target translation `de.json` contains two dates as compared to the source `en.json` file only containing, which indicates that the source and target translations are out of sync.

 What we are looking for is an automated check that can inform us on untranslated, unused and broken translations.